Jiang Zemin: Official appearances after retirement

+After retiring, Jiang Zemin spent most of his time in Shanghai, and his apartment was near the Xuhui campus of Shanghai Jiao Tong University.
+Every year during the Qingming Festival in April, Jiang would return to his hometown to pay respects to his ancestors.
 Jiang continued to make official appearances after giving up his last title in 2005.
 In China's strictly defined protocol sequence, Jiang's name always appeared immediately after Hu Jintao's and in front of the remaining sitting members of the CCP Politburo Standing Committee.
+On 10 August 2006, the Selected Works of Jiang Zemin was published.
+Jiang personally presided over the editing and review of the book's volumes one to three.

 In 2007, Jiang was seen with Hu Jintao on stage at a ceremony celebrating the 80th anniversary of the founding of the People's Liberation Army, and toured the Military Museum of the Chinese People's Revolution with Li Peng, Zhu Rongji, and other former senior officials.
+In 2008, Jiang published an academic article on China's clean energy resources and another on China's information technology development titled Reflections on Energy Issues in China.
+He also attended the 2008 Sichuan earthquake memorial service.
 On 8 August 2008, Jiang appeared at the opening ceremony of the Beijing Olympics.
+On 23 April 2009, Jiang returned to Hangzhou to inspect the China United Engineering Corporation.
+He also visited places such as the West Lake, Mount Tai, the National Museum of China, and Shanghai University of Science and Technology.
 He also stood beside Hu Jintao during the mass parade celebrating the 60th anniversary of the People's Republic of China in October 2009.